Religious Education (K-12)

 Religious Education (RE) occurs for children and youth during the second service.
 There is a nursery and a preschool room.
 For school-age kids there are rooms for age groups 5-9, 9-12, and 12-18.
 Children are also welcome to sit in the service with their parents.

-Each Sunday, the RE classes join the congregation for the beginning of the service to enjoy a Story for All Ages.
-After which, the classes are released to their classrooms for an hour of lessons and activities.
+Each Sunday, Spirit Play is offered at the 9am service for ages 3-10 and the full RE program is offered at the second service The RE classes join the congregation for the beginning of the service to enjoy a Story for All Ages, then go to their classrooms for lessons and activities.
 Every 5th Sunday, RE for ages 5-18 will be held in the Chapel for lessons and activities on Social Justice or a Children’s Chapel celebration.

 Check out the BRUU Family Ministries BRUU Family Ministries 2014-2015 Schedule of Events-revised

 About Our Children and Youth Ministry

 At BRUU, we strive to help our children, youth, and their families grow spiritually with lives filled with compassion and wholeness.
 Through our Sunday morning Religious Education programs and a variety of family fellowship opportunities, we seek to cultivate in our children both a love of liberal religious life and a sense of belonging in a wider faith community.

 Each week, children, youth, and adults gather in classrooms and the sanctuary to question, explore, observe, and imagine.
 Sunday mornings at BRUU are opportunities for children and adults to come together to share in exploration of our liberal religious heritage, our common values, and our individual journeys toward truth.
 Our goal is to cultivate and sustain in our young people a love of the spiritual life, a foundation for personal theology, and a confidence in their ability to be stewards of their own souls.